sonia-robin/Accessible-marketing-website/README.md

 ## Installation
 N/A
 ## Usage
-Click on the topics in the navigation bar to find a simple explanation, why are these important for online marketing.
+Click on the topics in the navigation bar to find a simple explanation, why are these topics important for online marketing.
 The topics include Search Engine Optimization, Online Reputation and Social Media Marketing.
 ## Credits
 N/A
 ## License